 Start with your mindset

-In order to change your habits and behaviors, we’ll need to get to the root of your relationship with money.
-It may sound bizarre to discuss mindset and beliefs but they do inform our behaviors.
+In order to change habits and behaviors, we’ll need to get to the root of your relationship with money.
+It may sound bizarre to discuss mindset and beliefs but they do inform financial behaviors.
 How we think and feel about money has a strong correlation with how it’s managed.
-In my book, You Only Live Once, I wrote about how our thoughts and feelings impact our savings rates and spending habits.
-And often, this influence is unknown.
+In my book, You Only Live Once, I wrote about how our thoughts and feelings impact our savings and spending habits.
+And often, this influence is largely unknown.
 So, if you’re wondering why it’s challenging to save money or curtail spending, it may be related to your money mindset.

 In You Only Live Once, I asked the readers to complete this sentence: